MNeMoNiCuZ/flux_convert_precision/README.md

 - Convert to **multiple precisions** in one session
 - Track results with a detailed summary table

-### Memory Management

-The tool automatically enables memory-efficient mode for files >20GB, which:
-- Loads tensors one at a time instead of all at once
-- Reduces peak memory usage significantly
-- Prevents out-of-memory errors on systems with limited RAM

 ## File Structure

 ```